futurewei-cloud/chogori-platform/docs/TSO.md

 ```
 struct TSOWorkerControlInfo
 {
-    bool      okToIssueTS           - flag indicating if this core is ok to issue TS, could be false when shutdow is signaled
+    bool      IsReadyToIssueTS      - if this core is allowed to issue TS, could be false for various reasons
     uint16_t  TbeNanoSecStep        - step to skip between timestam, actually same as the number of worker cores
     uint64_t  TbeTESAdjustment      - batch ending time adjustment from current chrono::steady_clock::now();
     uint16_t  TsDelta               - batch starting time adjustment from TbeTSEAdjustment, basically the uncertainty window size
-    uint64_t  reservedTimeShreshold - reservedTimeShreshold upper bound, the generated batch and TS in it can't be bigger than that
+    uint64_t  ReservedTimeShreshold - reservedTimeShreshold upper bound, the generated batch and TS in it can't be bigger than that
+    uint8_t  TTLus                  - TTL of batch on the client side in microseconds
 }
 ```